7 Protein-Packed, Easy Recipes to Make With a Can of Beans

 - Add 1/3 cup black beans to each tortilla and roll, placing in the pan on top of the enchilada sauce as you go.

-- Add remaining black beans to the sides of the enchiladas, and pour remaining enchilada sauce on top.
+- Add remaining black beans to the sides of the enchiladas, and pour the remaining enchilada sauce on top.

 - Smother in cheese sauce.
 Bake for 25 minutes uncovered until warmed through and tortillas begin to brown.